 First off, you have to consider the tasks that are urgent and important.
 List them down and prioritize them according to when it is needed and how massive the task at hand is.

 You may then proceed with the following tips:

 Set a workweek “budget”.

 If you’re reading this article, it most likely means you want to work less than 40 hours a week.
 In this case, you have to set a realistic yet comfortable number of hours that you can’t be disturbed.
 Depending on the nature of your work and responsibilities, it can be somewhere between 15 to 30 hours a week.
 Make sure to stick to it for the rest of the week.
 If you change your mind and realize that you have to render more or less time, go for it the week after.

-This is known as “time boxes”.
+These are known as “timeboxes”.
 Usually, people have the tendency to stretch the length of work time depending on the amount of time allotted for the task.
 Therefore, if you give yourself the entire day to work on a task, effects can be detrimental as you’re prone to distractions such as other side tasks that are not as urgent or as important.
 Set at least one hour to finish one task.
-If you’re having trouble completing it within this given time-frame, consider breaking it down into smaller chunks of work.
+If you’re having trouble completing it within this given time frame, consider breaking it down into smaller chunks of work.

 For example, if you’re working on an illustration for your company’s poster, break down this large task into these smaller ones: Creating the rough sketch, smoothing out the lines, coloring in the image, and working on the finishing touches.
 It seems almost impossible to work on that illustration within just an hour (unless you’re super fast and talented allowing you to whip up an image within a very short span of time).
 Therefore, we can break down the smaller tasks into 30-minute or one-hour increments depending on the complexity of the poster that you intend to complete.